DomtronVox/NodeJSIRCBot/README.md

 # NodeJS Chat Bot
 ## About
-This project aims to create a plugin focused application that hosts multiple chat bots and a http server where plugins can post information like logs and statistics.
+This project aims to create a plugin and API focused application that hosts multiple chat bots and a http server where plugins can post information like logs and statistics.

 The irc_protocol plugin is loosely based off of [ktiedt/NodeJS-IRC-Bot](https://github.com/ktiedt/NodeJS-IRC-Bot) with numerous adjustments.